 - Multi-chemistry (many types of batteries are supported);

 - You can change charging current while the program is started (on the fly);

 - The charger detects automatically the number of cells;

 What I didn’t like

 - Lack of included battery adapters.

-Frankly, it is very hard to find such versatile charger like the HobbyMate D6Elite.
+Frankly, it is very hard to find such a versatile charger like the HobbyMate D6Elite.
 Especially so cheap and compact.
 IMHO, it is a quite unique product in its price tag.
-It combines the functionalists of at least 3 separate devices (charger, servo tester and battery meter).
+It combines the functionalists of at least 3 separate devices (charger, servo tester, and battery meter).